Parents of children 18 years or older may still need to pay child support if the children are:

 Does the court have to order educational expenses to be paid?

-- The expenses they want to be paid
+- The expenses you want to be paid

 - That the other parent has sufficient money to help pay for the child's educational expenses